Shahroozism/SuryBe/README.md

 # SuryBe
-'Eventbrite'-like webapp with React, Redux and Firestore
+'Eventbrite'-like app with React, Redux and Firestore

 A work in progress..